Making a Bubble Flare for Brake Lines

 Step 3 - Make Double Bubble Flare

 Finally, put the flaring tool above the clamp and anvil.
 The anvil holds a big screw along with a 45-degree angled bit along its end.
 Next, you need to tighten the flaring tool so the line’s end bubbles out.
-Make it tighter until the anvil assembles flush next to the clamp.
+Make it tighter until the anvil assembly is flush next to the clamp.
 Remove the anvil and flaring tool afterwards.
 You will observe that the line has made a bubble.
 Then, if the line has shifted at all, you should re-do the line and begin again.

 Install the 45-degree flaring tool end alongside the tubing’s center then tighten again the flaring tool.
 As you perform this, the double bubble will fold above itself, making the 45-degree double flare.
 Then, the flare should be absolutely square and accurate, and be completely centered for it to maintain in your car's brake system.